 Each nucleic acid strand has a particular sequence of nitrogenous bases.
-The sequence of these bases on a single nucleic acid strand is written from the 5’ end to the 3’ end, for example 5’-TTGCAGG-3’.
-The sequence of bases allows nucleic acid molecules to carry information (encode proteins).
+The sequence of these bases on a single nucleic acid strand is written from the free 5’ end to the free 3’ end, for example 5’-TTGCAGG-3’.
+The sequence of bases allows nucleic acid molecules to carry genetic information.

-- How are adjacent nucleotides linked within a strand?
+- How are adjacent nucleotides linked within a nucleic acid strand?

-- How do you know which end of the strand is the 5’ end and which end is the 3’ end?
+- How do you know which end of the nucleic acid strand is the 5’ end and which end is the 3’ end?

 Determining the Structure of the Double Helix

-The structure of the DNA double helix could not have been determined without an important laboratory technique called X-ray diffraction.
+The structure of the DNA double helix could not have been determined without X-ray diffraction.
 X-ray diffraction involves subjecting a substance, such as DNA, to X-rays.
 When the X-rays pass through the DNA, the atoms within the DNA diffract the X-rays to produce a unique pattern.
 This pattern can be interpreted using mathematics to determine the location of every atom within DNA.
-Rosalind Franklin and Maurice Wilkins used X-ray diffraction to determine that DNA has a helical structure, a diameter of 2 nanometers (2 nm) suggestive of two nucleic acid strands, and 10 base pairs (bp) per turn of the helix.
+Rosalind Franklin and Maurice Wilkins used X-ray diffraction to determine that DNA has a helical structure and a diameter of 2 nanometers (2 nm), suggestive of two nucleic acid strands.

 Watson and Crick used the observations/approaches of Pauling, Franklin, Wilkins, and Chargaff to build a ball-and-stick DNA model with the following features: